Skip to main content

 SASCU’s grant program is a structured, semi-annual funding process designed to focus community investment on high-impact themes that align with SASCU’s core values.

 Our goal is to make strategic investments that build a stronger, more resilient Shuswap.
-Applications are reviewed and approved by the Community Engagement Committee during its June and November meetings.
+Applications are reviewed and approved by the Community Engagement Committee during its March and November meetings.

-Total Available Funding: Approx. $50,000
+Total Available Funding: Approx. $35,000

-About the Empowerment Grant
+About the Green Resilience Grant

 Application completed through Do Some Good website.